MHammad33/Product-Store/README.md

 - **Other Tools**: ESLint, Prettier, ShadCN components for UI, Git for version control

 - **Robust API Design**

   - Built with Express.js, enabling RESTful API design and efficient data handling
   - API follows best practices with clearly defined endpoints and consistent naming conventions

+- **Database Integration**
+  - MongoDB used as the primary database for handling complex data structures
+  - Mongoose ORM enables schema validation and easy interaction with the database

 ---